 Paper by Erik D. Demaine

 - Zachary Abel, Jeffrey Bosboom, Michael Coulombe, Erik D. Demaine, Linus Hamilton, Adam Hesterberg, Justin Kopinsky, Jayson Lynch, Mikhail Rudoy, and Clemens Thielen, “Who witnesses The Witness?
-Finding witnesses in The Witness is hard and sometimes impossible”, Theoretical Computer Science, to appear.
+Finding witnesses in The Witness is hard and sometimes impossible”, Theoretical Computer Science, volume 839, November 2020, pages 41–102.

 We analyze the computational complexity of the many types of